PhD in Material Processing Engineering

-Research focus: Laser-based additive manufacturing and 3D Printing (AM/3DP) of high-performance materials
+Research focus: laser-based additive manufacturing and 3D printing (AM/3DP) of high-performance materials

-2015 Winner of Top-Notch Young Talents Program of China
+2015 Top-Notch Young Talents Programme of China

 CV as submitted for the Green Talents award (2012):

 College of Materials Science and Technology, Nanjing University of Aeronautics and Astronautics, China

 Research focus: green remanufacturing of metal components using laser technology